Proposal for Short-Term Let Control Area in Highland Perthshire and northern part of Eastern Perthshire

 What is a Short-Term Let Control Area?

-It is where the planning authority (Perth and Kinross Council) deem the ‘change of use’ to a short-term let in a ‘dwellinghouse’ to automatically be considered a ‘material’ change and therefore requires planning permission.
+It is where the planning authority (Perth and Kinross Council) deems the ‘change of use’ to a short-term let in a ‘dwelling house’ to automatically be considered a ‘material’ change and therefore requires planning permission.

 A short-term let is also known as a holiday let or self-catering.
 For the purposes of a Short-Term Let Control Area, a short-term let is not home letting or home sharing and therefore does not include B&Bs.